duracelltomi/gtm4wp/readme.txt

 Enable auto-return in your payment gateway settings.
 This will instruct them to show a quick info page after payment and redirect the user back to your site.
 This will improve the accuracy and frequency of tracked transactions.

+= Purchase event is not tracked with WooCommerce =

+If you are using a 3rd party plugin that alters the default order received page in a way that does not utilize the integration hooks of WooCommerce then this can happen.
+Either stop using this 3rd party plugin or ask them to better mimic the behavior of the default order received page by supporting the woocommerce is_order_received_page and the woocommerce_thankyou actions and filters.

 = Why isn't there an option to blacklist tag/variable classes =